 Vet the Company's Qualifications

 Insurance is important for protecting both tree removal workers and customers.
 These policies might include professional liability, workers' compensation, or general liability insurance.
 Be sure that the policy specifically mentions tree work coverage, as otherwise you may be held responsible for any injuries or damage that occur on your property.
 There are no mandatory national certifications for tree removal, but a company may employ a certified arborist to conduct inspections.
 Companies aren't required to have an arborist on staff, but having one brings in expert knowledge on tree care, maintenance, and preservation.
-Arborists are certified by the International Society of Arboriculture (ISA).
+Arborists have earned voluntary certification through the International Society of Arboriculture (ISA).

 Get Quotes From Multiple Companies